Notice: Changes in dissertation examination process effective from 1 August 2025

 Please contact kumpula-phd@helsinki.fi in all matters related to PhD thesis.

 According to the University's guidelines for doctoral education the doctoral dissertation is the main part of the doctoral degree.
-In addition to the doctoral dissertation the doctoral degree includes 40 credits of studies.
+In addition to the doctoral dissertation the doctoral degree includes 30 or 40 credits of studies.

-General criteria for doctoral dissertations
+Examination process for doctoral dissertations

 Please contact kumpula-phd@helsinki.fi in all matters related to PhD thesis.